A firm staff favourite here at mbr

 The Troy Lee Designs A2 uses a MIPS low friction liner inside.
 It isn’t that light but one reason is the level of detail in the integrated protection.

 All this material doesn’t affect cooling or airflow though, and the A2 is really effective at feeding a breeze over your scalp and dumping more heat than most.
 The internal pads are comfy next to the skin and thicker at the forehead for a properly cushioned connection.
 These pads absorb sweat well, but can drip down when saturated and need squeezing out often.
+We had a few issued with it coming apart on last year’s A1 but this one has held up fine.
 Fit and stability is very good, but the A2 rests on more specific points compared to how the classic A1 model spread its weight evenly over your cranium.